conneroisu/cpre281-finalproj/README.md

    - `i_MemtoReg`: Input control signal indicating whether to pass the memory read data or ALU result to the output.
    - `o_rData`: Output read data from the memory.

+##### Functionality

-2. Memory Initialization:
+Memory Initialization:
    - The module defines a parameter `SIZE_DM` representing the size of the data memory (default is 128 words).
    - It declares a register array `Dmem` of size `SIZE_DM` to store the memory contents.
    - In the initial block, all memory locations are initialized to zero using a loop.

-3. Memory Read Operation:
+Memory Read Operation:
    - The first always block is triggered whenever the input signals `i_addr`, `i_MemRead`, `i_MemtoReg`, or `i_ALUresult` change.
    - If `i_MemRead` is asserted (equals 1), it indicates a memory read operation.
      - If `i_MemtoReg` is also asserted, the data at memory location `i_addr` is assigned to the output `o_rData`.
      - Otherwise, the ALU result `i_ALUresult` is assigned to `o_rData`.
    - If `i_MemRead` is not asserted, the ALU result `i_ALUresult` is directly assigned to `o_rData`.

-4. Memory Write Operation:
+Memory Write Operation:
    - The second always block is triggered on the positive edge of the clock signal `i_clk`.
    - If `i_MemWrite` is asserted (equals 1), it indicates a memory write operation.
    - The data `i_wData` is written to the memory location specified by `i_addr`.

+##### Significance in the Processor

-5. Interaction with Other Components:
+Interaction with Other Components:
    - The Data Memory module interacts with the ALU and the Control Unit in the processor.
    - The ALU provides the address (`i_ALUresult`) for memory read or write operations.
    - The Control Unit generates the control signals (`i_MemWrite`, `i_MemRead`, `i_MemtoReg`) to control the behavior of the Data Memory module.
    - The Register File provides the data to be written to memory (`i_wData`) during a memory write operation.
    - The output read data (`o_rData`) is passed back to the Register File or used as needed in subsequent stages of the processor pipeline.

 Simply put, the Data Memory module plays a crucial role in storing and retrieving data in the MIPS processor.

 It responds to memory read and write requests based on the provided address and control signals, and it interacts with other components such as the ALU, Control Unit, and Register File to facilitate data storage and retrieval operations.

 #### Instruction Memory